 Few things make falling asleep more difficult than being in a new place, in a new bed, and trying to force yourself to be as comfortable as you usually are at home.
 It’s really not a problem that we think about until we find ourselves in this situation, but the comfort of our own bedroom (thanks to the detailed control we have over our home environment) plays a big role in getting us to sleep quicker.

 The good news is, with a few small additions to your bedtime setup, you can turn any hotel room or guest bedroom into a relaxing sanctuary of sleep.
-Assemble these recommendations to make your own sleep travel pack—they’ll fit in a small bag the size of a dopp kit or makeup bag.
+Assemble these recommendations to make your own sleep travel pack—they’ll fit in a small bag the size of a makeup bag.
 Bring these bedtime boosters along next time you travel to help you get a good night’s sleep no matter where you are.

 Ear plugs: especially handy for travel when nighttime noise can be wildly unpredictable (rooming with snoring family or friends, for example).
 Here’s a pack that should last you a few trips.